bitcoin-ring/Bolty/readme.md

 This project is licensed under the Apache 2.0 License.
 See the LICENSE file for details.

 ## Support and Contact
-If you encounter any issues or have questions, please open an issue on GitHub or contact the
+If you encounter any issues or have questions, please open an issue on GitHub.